sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Discovery
 All Clients SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes.

+### Obtaining OpenID Provider metadata
 Clients and Resource Servers SHOULD acquire metadata using either the "OpenID Connect Discovery 1.0" [[OpenID.Discovery]] method using the `/.well-known/openid-configuration` location (section 4), or the "OAuth 2.0 Authorization Server Metadata" [[RFC8414]] method using the `/.well-known/oauth-authorization-server` location (section 3).

-Methods using WebFinger with (partial) personal identifiable information SHOULD NOT be used, to avoid privacy issues such as leaking information to unknown locations.
+Clients SHOULD NOT use OpenID Provider Issuer Discover using WebFinger (as described in [[OpenID.Core]], Section 2) to avoid privacy issues such as leaking information to unknown locations.

+### Caching
-Clients and Resource Servers SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the Client.
-Clients and Resource Servers SHOULD utilize the HTTP headers provided by the OpenID Provider for caching [[RFC7234]].
+Clients SHOULD cache OpenID Provider metadata and public keys made available from the `jwks` endpoint, by utilizing the cache directives provided via HTTP headers by the OpenID Provider [[RFC7234]].

+### Signed metadata
 Clients SHOULD support `signed_metadata` as specified in [[RFC8414]] Section 2.1.
 In case signed metadata is available, this MUST be used over non-signed metadata and the signature MUST be verified prior to further utilizing any contents.

+### Public keys
-Clients use the public keys made available from the `jwks` endpoint to validate the signature on tokens.
-OpenID Connect [[OpenID.Core]] recommends using the HTTP `Cache-Control` Header option and the `max-age` directive to inform Clients how long they can cache the public keys for before returning to the `jwks_uri` location to retrieve replacement keys from the OpenID Provider.
+Clients MUST use the public keys obtained from the `jwks` endpoint to validate the signature on tokens or to encrypt Request Objects to the OpenID Provider.

-To rotate keys, the decrypting party can publish an updated JWK Set at its `jwks_uri` location with the new keys added and the decommissioned keys removed.
-The `jwks_uri` SHOULD include a `Cache-Control` header in the response that contains a `max-age` directive, which enables the encrypting party to safely cache the JWK Set and not have to re-retrieve the document for every encryption event.
-The decrypting party SHOULD remove decommissioned keys from the JWK Set referenced by `jwks_uri` but retain them internally for some reasonable period of time, coordinated with the cache duration, to facilitate a smooth transition between keys by allowing the encrypting party some time to obtain the new keys.
-The cache duration SHOULD also be coordinated with the issuance of new signing keys.
-Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms and keys.

 ## Registration
 All Clients MUST register with the OpenID Provider.